RxSwiftCommunity/RxGRDB/README.md

         // On the main queue
         print("Players have changed.")
     })

-try dbPool.write { db in
+// Insert, and wait for snapshot isolation establishment try dbPool.write { db in
     try Player(name: "Arthur").insert(db)
-} // waits for snapshot isolation establishment
+}
 ```

 Acquiring snapshot isolation is very fast.
 The only limiting resource is the maximum number of concurrent reads (see [database pool configuration]).